Happy Mother’s Day

 The last sentence turned into a paragraph that resonated deeply with me.

-I included verse 28 as a little extra, just in case my wife reads this.
-I want her to know that I love her and wish her a very Happy Mother’s Day!
+I added verse 28 as a special touch, just in case my wife happens to see this.
+The original image only had the first two verses, but something felt incomplete.
+Before posting, I took another look and discovered verse 28—unmarked, yet present.
+It felt like God was working overtime for me.
+I wanted her to know how much I love her and to wish her a very Happy Mother’s Day!